saladproblems/CCM-Core/README.md

 * Provide a faster, lightweight alternative to the Microsoft SCCM module
 * Allow more complex WQL filtering than is offered by the SCCM module

-Design Standards:
+Design Goals:
 * When possible, return a cmdlet's default output type.
-Return cim instances and classes, and avoid custom object types
+Return cim instances, and avoid custom object types (no PSObjects)
 	* All output should work with built-in CIM functionality - Get-CimInstance, Set-CimInstance, Remove-CimInstance, Invoke-CimMethod should work with output
+* Every function should have Filter and Property parameters
 * Use format and type files to manipulate output without changing object types

 ### Primary Functions: